 5.2 Perceived program quality

-Among the respondents, 49% agreed that the quality of the EO programs was effective and similar to the teaching of the schools' teachers (click this to the Supplementary Materials and see III Descriptive Statistics).
+Among the respondents, 49% agreed that the quality of the EO programs was effective and similar to the teaching of the schools' teachers (click this link to the Supplementary Materials and see III Descriptive Statistics).
 By contrast, 15% disagreed, evaluating the EO programs as inferior to school teaching.
 Meanwhile, 36% felt uncertain about making such a judgment.

 5.3 Explanatory Model